HumbertoDiego/lidar-experiments/4-StereoCheapCameras.md

 ### Stream the camera over network with `v4l2rtspserver`

-We will setup here a O Real Time Streaming Protocol (RTSP)  server for our cameras, let's start by installing the [v4l2rtspserver](https://github.com/mpromonet/v4l2rtspserver), we will have to go back to version 0.2.4 due to compatibility issues with our Ubuntu 20.04:
+We will setup here a Real Time Streaming Protocol (RTSP) server for our cameras, let's start by installing the [v4l2rtspserver](https://github.com/mpromonet/v4l2rtspserver), we will have to go back to version 0.2.4 due to compatibility issues with our Ubuntu 20.04:

 ```shell
 ubuntu@ubiquityrobot:~$ wget https://github.com/mpromonet/v4l2rtspserver/releases/download/v0.2.4/v4l2rtspserver-0.2.4-Linux-armv7.deb